HCLOpenBMC/documents/design/power-control-design.md

        `-/xyz/openbmc_project/state
          `-/xyz/openbmc_project/state/chassis_systemN
    ```
-   The following interface is created for slot power on, off, and reboot state
+   The following interface is created for slot power on, off, and cycle state
    transition request

    ```